hippiestyle/bamazon/README.md

 Fake amazon store to work with mySQL database

 Here is a walkthrough of the working Bamazon app:

+CLICK ON THE LINK BELOW TO SEE FULL WALKTHROUGH:

 [![Bamazon](/bamazon_screenshot.png)](https://www.youtube.com/watch?v=qDCLZ4Z8oWQ "Bamazon App")

 There are three different apps here, they are separate because there is no authentication as to the user, so I have left them separate.